-Heather Thomas teaches you about the origins of trapunto quilting, and then shows you how to make the process of creating trapunto much easier by using wool as a second layer of batting.
-She shows a few different examples of pieces that she has created using the trapunto style of quilting to draw attention to a specific part of a piece.
+Heather Thomas teaches you about the origins of trapunto quilting and demonstrates how to make this unique quilting method much easier.
+By using wool as a second layer of batting, you can achieve the look of trapunto quilting without the hassle.
+See how using the trapunto style of quilting can draw attention to a specific part of a piece.

 One of the most important things to understand as a quilter is how to read a pattern.
 Laura Roberts talks about the different ways patterns are written, and what we can look for to help us read any type of pattern.
 Watch this video tutorial showcasing patterns from various quilting magazines – it will help…Watch Now >>

 Paper piece projects look beautiful and can be rewarding, but oftentimes the fabric is cut too big or too small.
 Carolyn McCormick gives you tips and tricks on how big to cut pieces using an Add-Enough ruler.
 This tool will let you cut squares rectangles, or half square triangles.Watch Now >>

 Peg Spradlin explains why she thinks basting your quilt is one of the most important steps in machine quilting your quilt.
 You will learn how to find the center of your table and use that to position your backing, batting, and quilt.
 Then use binder clips to position them and see how to properly stitch…Watch Now >>

 Heather Thomas adds some tiny pieces of hot fixed metal to an already amazing quilt to make it sparkle.
 Learn how to enhance your quilt with some jewelry too.
 Once you find the metal in the shape you desire Heather will help you place them and iron them on.Watch Now >>

 - All-Access Video Pass